Blind Multimodal Quality Assessment of Low-light Images: Related Work

-The learning objective of a supervised learning-based BIQA is to minimize the difference between the predicted score and the subjective mean opinion score (MOS) value.
-The current supervised learning BIQAs focus on solving the problem of insufficient training samples, and these methods can be mainly categorized into sample-based and constraint-based ones.

-{\textbf{Sampled-based}}.
-Sample-based BIQAs are mainly based on expanding the capacity of training samples, which usually utilize patch-level quality features to predict an image-level score.
-Existing sample-based BIQAs mainly consist of 1) annotation allocation-based and 2) annotation generation-based methods.

-Allocation-based BIQAs directly share the same image-level annotations to all patches in a given image \cite{kang2014convolutional}.
-Subsequent improvements have established the correlation between patch-level features and image-level scores, such as weighted features \cite{xu2016blind}, weighted decisions \cite{bosse2017deep}, and voting decisions \cite{ma2018end}.
-Recent attempts have also extended an input image into multi-scale patches and learned a general feature representation \cite{ke2021musiq}.
-However, uncertainty in image content makes it difficult for these BIQAs to capture highly non-stationary feature representations due to local content variations and complicated correlations between content and distortion \cite{ma2018end}.

-Generation-based BIQAs usually learn a supervised learning model via patch-level scores.
-Due to the lack of a region-level based MOS database, early BIQAs employed full-reference models to generate quality scores for image patches \cite{kim2017fully}.
-However, the forecasting performance is highly dependent on the adaptability and correlation between the full-reference model and the target BIQA task \cite{zhang2020blind}.
-Recent progress has benefited from the substantial human involvement in building new databases with image and patch-level scoring labels \cite{ying2020patches}.
-At the same time, this shows that there is a huge cost challenge to establish a large enough database for practical quality inspection applications.

-{\textbf{Constraint-based}}.
-Constraint-based BIQAs optimize multiple loss functions simultaneously in supervised learning, which can be roughly divided into 1) multi-task and 2) multi-objective ones.
-Multi-task based BIQAs often train additional goals which are highly associated with image quality, such as distortion types \cite{ma2018end}, error maps \cite{kim2019deep}, natural scene categories \cite{yan2019naturalness}, and content attributes \cite{zhang2020blind}.

-Multi-objective based BIQAs simultaneously optimize multiple constraints (or regularization terms) to improve the model training \cite{su2020blindly}, such as employing multiple loss functions for multi-scale supervision \cite{wu2020end}, introducing new normalization embeddings into the objective function \cite{li2020norm}, and using additional constraints to adjust initialization parameters \cite{zhu2020metaiqa}.
-Recent developments also incorporate constraints learned from other databases, such as using incremental learning to measure correlation across databases \cite{ma2021remember}, using uncertainty prediction to rank the fidelity across databases \cite{zhang2021uncertainty}, and using continuous learning to measure similarity across databases \cite{zhang2022continual}.
+\textbf{Supervised Learning-based}.
+Supervised learning-BIQAs \cite{ying2020patches} focus on solving the problem of insufficient training samples.
+For example, sample-based BIQAs \cite{kang2014convolutional,bosse2017deep,ke2021musiq} are mainly based on expanding the capacity of training samples by utilizing patch-level quality features to predict an image-level score.
+Constraint-based BIQAs \cite{kim2019deep,zhang2020blind} optimize multiple loss functions simultaneously in supervised learning, such as employing multiple losses for multi-scale supervision \cite{wu2020end}, introducing new normalization embeddings into the objective function \cite{li2020norm}, using additional constraints to adjust initialization parameters \cite{zhu2020metaiqa}, and incorporating constraints learned from other databases \cite{ma2021remember, zhang2021uncertainty, zhang2022continual}.